Trail starts at Port of Cork Building.

 Mapping Cork’s South Docks, 1774-1852:

-On the southside of the River Lee Cork’s Marina, originally called the Navigation Wall, was completed in 1761 to help provide extra dock’s space.
+On the southside of the River Lee Cork’s Marina, originally called the Navigation Wall, was completed in 1761 to be a guiding wall for ships into the city centre.
 In 1820, Cork Harbour Commissioners formed and purchased a locally built dredger.
 The dredger deposited the silt from the river into wooden barges, which were then towed ashore.
 The silt was re-deposited behind the Navigation Wall.
 During the Great Famine, deepening of the river created jobs for 1,000 men who worked on creating the Navigation Wall’s road – The Marina.

 Port of Cork Building: